-Live with that and see how cheerful your outlook will be.
+Live with that and see how cheerful your outlook is.

-It doesn’t matter that my family is alive and well.
-That’s why it’s a mental health struggle; for no cause we can definitively identify, the emotions are running amok on their own accord.
-And everyone knows that, when one is sad, one had little energy or desire to do anything.
-Sadness and grief do bring with them a loss of purpose and meaning, and “what’s the point?” about doing anything.
+It doesn’t matter that my family is alive and well (my parents are in the room now watching TV as I draft this).
+It’s a mental health struggle; for no cause we can definitively identify, the emotions are running amok on their own accord.
+Everyone knows that, when one is sad, one has little energy or desire to do anything.
+Sadness and grief bring a loss of purpose and meaning, and a “what’s the point?” attitude about doing anything.